-There are 8 abstractions in the catchment and none of them have been deemed to be 'at risk'.
-As they do not represent a significant proportion of their corresponding resources, it is unlikely that they are affecting any aspect of shellfish water quality in this shellfish area.
+There are 8 abstractions in the catchment, all of which are groundwater abstractions and none of these abstractions are 'at risk'.
+As these abstractions don't represent a significant proportion of their associated resources, they are unlikely to affect any aspect of water quality in this shellfish area.